-Everybody living in the ward should be able to take part in a process that is transparent and fair and it should be widely advertised and easy to engage in.
+Everybody living in the ward should be able to take part in a process that is transparent and fair.
+It should be widely advertised and easy to engage in.
 At first, many people won’t understand what we are trying to achieve so we need to be able to educate and explain to as many people as possible.

 Ultimately it is up to potential nominees to campaign in the Ward, spread the word and secure support.
-This may take some work – most people don’t want to get involved in politics because they see it as a dirty game.
-We may need to encourage well-known people with standing to step forward and be nominated.
+This may take some work.
+We may need to encourage well-known people, with standing, to step forward and be nominated – most people don’t want to get involved in politics because they see it as a dirty game but politics will only change if credible honest members of the community move into our political spaces.